dxa4481/whatsinmyredis/README.md

 ## Whatsinmyredis.com
 Redis <3.2.7 suffers from CSRF issues which allows an attacker to run arbitrary redis commands on local/internal redis instances.
 These attacks have been mitagated in the latest versions of redis.

-Demoed on this website is the ability to migrate all redis keys from an internal network to an attacker controlled server.
-Additionally, the ability to encrypt all of the contents of local redis instances is also demoed, which could be leveraged to ransomeware a person or company.
+Demoed on this website is the ability to

++ Migrate all redis keys from an internal network to an attacker controlled server.
++ Encrypt all of the contents of local redis instances, which could be leveraged to ransomeware a person or company.

 [http://whatsinmyredis.com](http://whatsinmyredis.com)

 ![whatsinmyredis](https://i.imgur.com/KXxTPID.png)

 This release coincided with the release of redis 3.2.7 https://www.reddit.com/r/redis/comments/5r8wxn/redis_327_is_out_important_security_fixes_inside/